 This module will give students an in-depth knowledge of the histological mechanisms underpinning the growth of human bones and teeth.
 These mechanisms will be linked to diseases processes.
 This will provide a foundation to identify the surface manifestations of disease that can be seen macroscopically.
 Students will learn the criteria needed to identify a selection of skeletal diseases.
 Upon completion, students will have gained theoretical knowledge about the causes of disease, and practical 'hands on' experience identifying and diagnosing skeletal disease, both microscopically and macroscopically.
-Half of the instruction in this module will be by lecture (as currently taught in SE569 which MSc students will attend).
-Labs will be specific to students following this module.

 Method of assessment